 WHEN IS RAKSHA BANDHAN CELEBRATED?

-According to Hundi Calendar Raksha Bandhan is celebrated on Shravan purnima, the full moon night, in July / August.
+According to Hundi Calendar Raksha Bandhan is celebrated on Shravan Purnima, the full moon night, in August.
 It celebrates the most sacred relationship – an inseparable bond between a brother and sister.
-A day marked with happiness and excitement especially for young girls and women.
+A day marked with happiness and excitement, especially for young girls and women.

 WHY IS RAKSHA BANDHAN CELEBRATED?

-There are many legends associated in regards to the celebration of Raksha Bandhan.
+There are many legends associated with regards to the celebration of Raksha Bandhan.

 Next day was Shravan Poornima.
-She consulted some old scriptures and prepared a sacred string called Raksha which she tied to her husband’s wrist.
-Next day with the string tied to his hand, Indra went to the battle field and defeated demons who were so powerful.
+She consulted some old scriptures and prepared a sacred string called Raksha, which she tied to her husband’s wrist.
+Next day with the rope tied to his hand, Indra went to the battlefield and defeated demons who were so powerful.

-Ever since, on Shravan Poornima day, the tradition of tying a thread began and it was believed that the person who ties this thread would be blessed with health, wealth, happiness and victories.
+Ever since, on Shravan Poornima day, the tradition of tying a thread began.
+It was believed that the person who ties this thread would be blessed with health, wealth, happiness, and victories.

-LEGEND – 2- Maharani Karnavati and Humayun – According to a another popular legend, queen of Chittor, Maharani Karnavati, had to face the threat of Governor Bahadur Shah who laid siege on her kingdom.
-Unable to fight his army, she sent out a rakhi to the Mughal king, Humayun (the muslim emperor ) and asked for his help.
+According to another popular legend, queen of Chittor, Maharani Karnavati, had to face the threat of Governor Bahadur Shah who laid siege on her kingdom.
+Unable to fight his army, she sent out a rakhi to the Mughal king, Humayun (the Muslim emperor ) and asked for his help.

-Humayun who was in a middle of another invasion, was overwhelmed by emotions when he saw Maharani Karnawati’s Rakhi.
+Humayun, who was in the middle of another invasion, was overwhelmed by emotions when he saw Maharani Karnawati’s Rakhi.
 He abandoned his mission and turned towards Chittor.
-But he was unable to reach on time and Bahudur shah invaded Chittor.
+But he was unable to reach on time, and Bahadur shah invaded Chittor.
 To save her honor, Maharani Karnavati along with all the women in the fortress performed Jauhar (mass suicide) by then.

-Learning about Jauhar, Humayun became very furious.
-He fought, and evicted Bahadur Shah and his men from Chittor and restored the kingdom back to the queen son, Vikramajeet Singh.
-Over time however, the significance of rakhi moved on from battle fields to personal relations reflecting the bond of faith and affection.
+Learning about Jauhar, Humayun became furious.
+He fought, and evicted Bahadur Shah and his men from Chittor and restored the kingdom to the queen son, Vikramajeet Singh.
+Over time, however, the significance of rakhi moved on from battlefields to personal relations reflecting the bond of faith and affection.

 HOW IS RAKSHA BANDHAN CELEBRATED?

-With this rakhi, she bestows deep affection and blessings on her brother(s) and prays to God Almighty to guard her brother(s) against all harm and to give the very best to her brother(s).
-In return sisters are showered with gifts and presents.
+With this Rakhi, she bestows deep affection and blessings on her brother(s).
+She prays to God Almighty to guard her brother(s) against all harm and to give the very best to her brother(s).
+In return, sisters are showered with gifts and presents.

 RECIPES FOR RAKSHA BANDHAN